 |Activity||Year 1||Year 2||Year 3||Total|

 The data reported here was collected through an end of year survey distributed by email to a project mailing list with 269 ag service providers and 23 farmers, and to a UMD ag extension list with about 50 members.
 The first question on the survey asks respondents to check all boxes corresponding to the project events they participated in.
 If they check the box, “I have never participated in a Building Soil Health project event,” they are automatically sent to a “Thank you but your response is not needed” page with an opportunity to leave comments.
-34 respondents completed their responses.
-Overall numbers are high, especially with two respondents each reporting 40,000 acres affected.
+34 (2018) and 44 (2019) respondents completed their responses.
+A survey was not distributed in 2020, as the PI shifted responsibilities early in the project year.
+Overall numbers are high, with several respondents each reporting 20,000 to 100,000 acres affected.
 This is likely a reflection of a) the relatively large field and farm sizes in Maryland (especially on the Eastern Shore) compared to most other Northeastern states, and b) the high level of interest in improving soil health in Maryland.

 Data on activities conducted by ASPs are in response to the question, “How many times have you incorporated information and/or used skills learned through the project (e.g., soil health and/or adult education techniques) in education programs with your clients through the following methods between October 2017 and September 2018?”
 Multiple choice response options were “Never,” “1-3 times,” “4-6 times,” “7-9 times,” and “10 or more times.”
 Numbers used for calculating totals were 0, 2, 5, 8, and 10, respectively.